woo200/JUtils/docs/GRID3D.md

-# JUtils Grid
+# JUtils Grid3D

-JUtils Grid is a template for creating extremely simple and easy to use grids in memory.
+JUtils Grid3D is a template for creating extremely simple and easy to use 3D grids in memory.
-Currently only a 3D implementation exists, containing Width, Height, and Depth, and using x,y,z coordinates.

 ### Usage
 Example creating a 10x10x10 grid, setting a few points and printing those points again